The Kill Point

 The Kill Point is an American television series that follows a group of U.S. Marines recently returned from serving in Iraq as they come together to pull off a major bank heist of a Three Rivers Bank branch in Pittsburgh.
-The series, produced by Mandeville Films and Lionsgate Television, is the first drama for the Spike TV network.
-The film of the series had the working title The Kill Pitt.
+The series, produced by Mandeville Films and Lionsgate Television, was the first drama for the Spike TV network.
+Working title for the project was The Kill Pitt.

-Most of the filming takes place in Market Square in downtown Pittsburgh while most of the sound stage filming takes place in a warehouse in Lawrenceville, a section of Pittsburgh.
+Most of the filming took place in Market Square in downtown Pittsburgh while most of the sound stage filming took place in a warehouse in Lawrenceville, a section of Pittsburgh.

-A first-person shooter game based on the show is available online from Kuma Reality Games.
+A first-person shooter game based on the show was made available online from Kuma Reality Games.

 Synopsis

 Jake "Mr. Wolf" Mendez, an ex-Sergeant in the Marine Corps and his men, all former members of the "10-13", a military platoon that participated in combat operations in Iraq and Afghanistan, enter a bank and rob it.
 Outside, on their way to the getaway car, they are shot at by vigilante, law enforcement, and private security personnel.
 Forced to retreat back into the bank when the getaway driver is wounded and their vehicle disabled, they take the bank customers hostage.
-Hostage negotiator Captain Horst Cali, attempts to end the stand off while elements of the "10-13" outside the bank and the father of one of the hostages work to help Mr. Wolf and his team escape.
+Hostage negotiator Captain Horst Cali attempts to end the stand off while elements of the "10-13" outside the bank and the father of one of the hostages work to help Mr. Wolf and his team escape.